Zoi Rapti's Research

 I am an applied mathematician and my principal research interests lie in Differential Equations, Dynamical Systems, and Mathematical Biology.

 In Differential Equations and Dynamical Systems, my work to date has been primarily concerned with the study of stability of solutions to nonlinear evolution equations and the study of the spectrum of certain perturbed linear Schrodinger Equations.
 I have also studied the stability of solutions of discrete equations such as the nonlinear Klein-Gordon and Schrodinger equations.

-In Mathematical Biology, I have been investigating the relation between the thermal denaturation profiles of DNA sequences and the location of promoters -- regions of DNA providing a control point for regulated gene transcription -- and other significant regulatory regions.
+In Mathematical Biology, I have investigated the relation between the thermal denaturation profiles of DNA sequences and the location of promoters -- regions of DNA providing a control point for regulated gene transcription -- and other significant regulatory regions.
 I am also working on models that describe DNA configurations and dynamics.

 More recently, I have been working on disease models for Daphnia (waterflea) with Carla Caceres .
 We are investigating how community ecology, such as competitors and predators, shape the epidemics.
 We are also studying the disease dynamics when multiple-Daphnia hosts are affected by mutliple pathogens.

 Other projects include the study of microbial communities in mosquito populations and the effect of larval competition in dengue-infected mosquitoes.